Aboudoc/UniswapV3-FlashSwap-Arbitrage/README.md

 Arbitrage between USDC/ETH 0.3% fee pool and USDC/ETH 0.05% fee pool.

-For this challenge, we will
+In this arbitrage example we will:

 Borrow USDC from one pool
 Swap USDC back to WETH in another pool